 #3 Access to data

 With a D2C model, you’re interacting with your consumers.
-Which means you’ll have access to the enormous amounts of data that you can gather from the people that purchased your products, including buying trends, demographics etc.
+This means you’ll have access to the enormous amounts of data that you can gather from the people that purchased your products, including buying trends, demographics etc.

 This of course helps you provide a more unified marketing experience and allows you to develop or improve your products based on personalization and create better buyer personas.